-The Whiteface region is a beautiful and peaceful area of the Adirondacks, consisting of four hamlets that are not to be missed on your visit.
-The towns are Ausable Forks, Upper Jay, Jay, and Wilmington.
-There is so much to do and see in these family oriented communities.
-There are large attractions such as High Falls Gorge, Ausable Chasm, and Whiteface Mountain, and small communitites complete with dairy farms, restaurants, and natural wonders.
-Whiteface Mountain stands tall right in the town of Wilmington, and although you can ski, take the scenic gondola ride, or drive to the top on the scenic Veterans Memorial Highway, there is so much more to this area than that one mountain.
-For example, the Ausable River runs through this area and the fly fishermen can be seen all along the river.
-They look as if they have appeared right out of a Ralph Lauren catalog with their packbasket fashion and sportsman class.
-Mountain biking and road cycling are quickly growing to the top activities in the region.
-There are also many trails to ride, walk, and even jump into the river from these communities.
-Here is a sampling of the places and some not to miss attractions and businesses in the area.
+The Whiteface region is a beautiful and peaceful area in the Adirondacks, consisting of four hamlets that are not to be missed on your visit: Ausable Forks, Upper Jay, Jay, and Wilmington.
+These family-oriented communities are full of fun things to do.
+There are large attractions such as High Falls Gorge, Ausable Chasm, and Whiteface Mountain, as well as smaller — but no less enjoyable — destinations, such as dairy farms, restaurants, and natural wonders.
+Whiteface Mountain stands tall in the town of Wilmington, and although you can ski, take a scenic gondola ride, or drive to the top of the mountain on Veterans Memorial Highway, there is much more to this area than the famous mountain.
+The Ausable River winds through the area and fly fishermen can be seen in the river in all kinds of weather.
+Mountain biking and road cycling are quickly growing to be some of the most popular activities in the region.
+There are also many trails to ride and walk, and you can enjoy a dip into the river.
+Here is a sampling of the places and not-to-miss attractions and businesses in the Whiteface region.

-My Favorite attraction is Santa's Workshop.
-Kids and adults love this for so many reasons.
-The magic starts right when you enter the gate.
+My favorite attraction is Santa's Workshop.
+Kids and adults love this Adirondack landmark for many reasons, not least of all the happy charm that greets you the moment you arrive.
 "Merry Christmas" is heard from each character, Santa's helpers, and storybook friends.
-There are shows, nativity scences, and even a talking Christmas tree.
-The shops offer toys, beautiful decorations, and special treats you cannot find anywhere else.
-When you arrive you are given a schedule of events.
+There are music shows, nativity scenes, and even a talking Christmas tree!
+Kids of all ages will enjoy the themed rides, from the spinning ornaments to the miniature train, and the opportunity to feed and pet Santa's reindeer.
+Charming shops offer toys, beautiful decorations, personalized gifts, and special treats you won't find anywhere else.
+Be sure to check out the historic displays about this very special corner of the Adirondacks.
+When you arrive you are given a schedule of the day's events.
 You will not want to miss the shows or Santa's special appearances, so check out the times to make sure you are in the right spot at the right time, and be good.
-Santa shows up everywhere.
+Santa shows up everywhere and he knows everything!

 Ausable Forks is where the East and West Branches of the Ausable River meet.
-Here you can visit Asgaard Farm, a working dairy farm formerly owned by artist, writer, and political activist Rockwell Kent.
-Kent had many paintings inspired by Asgaard Farm that can be seen on the property.
+Here you can visit Asgaard Farm & Dairy, a working dairy farm formerly owned by artist, writer, and political activist Rockwell Kent.
+Many of Kent's paintings inspired by the farm can be seen on the property.
 The farm is now owned by David Brunner and Rhonda Butler, who put the farm back into production in 2003.
-There is a farm store, you can visit the goats (all 44 of them), and there is even a place to stay if you would like to experience true farming life for a day or two.
-The Emerson House at Asgaard Farm is a gorgeous home designed and built by Kent.
-The home is available year round for short term rentals.
+Visit the goats (all forty-four of them) and stop by the farm store to pick up soap, cheese, and caramels.
+The farm even features a place to stay if you would like to experience true farm life for a day or two.
+The Emerson House at Asgaard Farm is a gorgeous home designed and built by Kent in the 1930s.
+The house is available year round for short term rentals; guests may also enjoy produce fresh from the farm during their stay.

 Upper Jay is located minutes from Whiteface Mountain and is home to Sugar House Creamery.
-This farm is made up of 23 acres and 12 brown Swiss cows.
-There are also bed and breakfasts at this farm, so stay the night and watch the sunsets while enjoying baked goods and fine cheeses from your porch.
-Visit in the spring for the Green Grass Get Down, and watch the cows come out to pasture for the first time of the season.
-If you are up early and craving an Adirondack style breakfast, do not miss the Adirondack Mountain Coffee Cafe.
-Known as an "Adirondack gem" and "food to die for," this quaint breakfast place is a must-visit but prepare for a wait, it will be worth it.
+This farm is made up of 23 acres and features twelve brown Swiss cows.
+Live the farm life by staying staying overnight in one of two cozy guest rooms and watch the sunsets while enjoying baked goods and fine cheeses from your porch.
+Visit in the spring for the Green Grass Get Down and watch the cows come out to pasture for the first time of the season.
+If you are up early and craving an Adirondack-style breakfast, do not miss the Adirondack Mountain Coffee Cafe, located just down the road.
+Known as an "Adirondack gem" with "food to die for," this quaint breakfast place is a must-visit.
+You should prepare for a wait, but it will be well worth it.

-Follow the scenic road as the Ausable River flows along with you to Jay.
+Follow scenic Route 9 as the Ausable River flows along with you to Jay.
 While you are visiting Jay there are must see attractions like the Jay Covered Bridge.
-This bridge was constructed in 1857 and restored through the years.
+This bridge was constructed in 1857 and has been lovingly restored and maintained ever since.
 The 160-foot bridge crosses the Ausable River.
 Just upstream from the bridge is Jay Falls.
-The 20 foot falls can be viewed simply by walking across the bridge and looking through the bridge windows.
-This is a great photo op as well.
+The 20-foot falls can be viewed simply by walking across the bridge and looking through the bridge windows.
+This is a great photo opportunity as well, for family snapshots or that once-in-a-lifetime engagement.

 Feeling a bit more adventurous?
-Jay Mountain is a 2.5 mile hike with wide open views.
-Some of the views from the summit are the Green Mountain in Vermont, the Ausable River Valley, and the Adirondack High Peaks.
+Nearby Jay Mountain is a 2.5 mile hike with wide open views.
+From the open summit you can see the Green Mountains in Vermont, the Ausable River Valley, and the Adirondack High Peaks.
 Jay Mountain is within the Jay Mountain Wilderness Area — the smallest wilderness area in the Forest Preserve.
-There is a new trail constructed by the Department of Environmental Conservation that leads to the western end of the Jay Mountain ridge.
-At the top you will see the overlook area with gorgeous views.
+A new trail constructed by the Department of Environmental Conservation leads to the western end of the beautiful Jay Mountain ridgeline.
+At this point you will find an overlook area with gorgeous, 360-degree views.

-The restaurants, hotels, and shopping are thriving in the mountain town of Wilmington.
+The restaurants, hotels, and shops are thriving in the mountain town of Wilmington.
 During your stay you won't want to miss breakfast at the Country Bear.
 OMG!
 This cute little local breakfast spot is not what you would expect.
 The food coming out of that small kitchen is savory, fresh, and worth a drive.
-My kids love the pancakes and the French toast.
+My kids love the pancakes and the locally famous French toast.

 Santa's Workshop is a short drive up the mountain for an afternoon of fun for all ages.
-Santa is there ready to take photos, and to make Santa hats complete with your name on the front.
-Watch the parade, and have a snack in Old Mother Hubbard's kitchen.
-Make sure to feed the reindeer while you are here.
-When you are done head down the road toward Lake Placid to the flume to cool off.
-Here you can take a quick dip in the Ausable River, just be sure to stay in the gentle water below the gorge, where there is a swimming hole and good views of three distinct waterfalls upstream.
-Pease make sure you are following the signs and using caution when swimming in the flume.
+Santa is there ready to take photos with you, and don't forget to send an extra special postcard home from the North Pole.
+Watch the parade, have a snack in Old Mother Hubbard's Kitchen and sing a few carols.
+When you are done, head down the road toward Lake Placid to the flume to cool off.
+Here you can take a quick dip in the Ausable River, but be sure to stay in the gentle water below the gorge, where there is a swimming hole and good views of three distinct waterfalls upstream.
+Please make sure you are following the signs and using extreme caution when swimming in the flume.